Disclaimer: Don't own them, well, I'll take Miranda, the Goddess of love.

-Harry's hands immediately covered up his privates as well, but unfortunately he had spent too much time admiring Hermione that his body had responded in a way that covering wasn't easy.
+Harry's hands immediately covered up his privates as well, but unfortunately he had spent too much time admiring Hermione that his body had responded in a way that made covering difficult.
 He turned away from Hermione to reduce his embarrassment.
 As he tried not to return his gaze to Hermione's body, he started looking around.
 An odd familiarity of the room struck him.
 It took him a second recognize what it reminded him of.
 "This looks similar to the place I saw Dumbledore last night.
-Or at least feels like the same place."
+Or at least, feels like the same place."

 "When you died?
 I mean..."
 Hermione's voice trailed off as she realized how Harry must feel about that experience.

 "Yeah.
 I mean, it feels the same anyway. "

 "So, we died?"
 Hermione asked.
 "We survived Voldemort, and died while sharing a kiss?"

 "I don't know.
 Dumbledore said there was another step, a way to go on if you're dead," Harry explained.
 As he contemplated the experience from the previous night, he remembered something else.
 He quickly thought of having clothes to wear, and sighed in relief when a bundle appeared.
 "Think of wanting clothes, Hermione," Harry instructed his friend as he quickly started pulling on the pants and shirt.